Slow in a cold boot with Vite

 No effect on HMR and online speed

-Don't worry, the above extra overhead mainly exists in code boot.
-Due to the large size of the unoptimized code in the development environment, the corresponding time will also increase after refreshing.
+Don’t worry, the above extra overhead mainly exists in code boot.
+Due to the large size of code in development environment, the corresponding time will also increase after refreshing.

 These extra overheads do not affect HMR, so when editing the Markdown file, the page's HMR response can still remain at the 100 ms level.